bitsgalore/epubPolicyTests/readme.md

 * **content** - uncompressed contents of each test file (each subdirectory represents one epub)
 * **build** - actual epub builds
+* **epubcheckout** - epubcheck output
 * **pubresources** - various resources (files) that were used for creating the epubs.

-## Main script
+## Build script

-The script *buildepubs.sh* iterates over all subdirectories in the *content* folder and compresses the contents of each to a functional *epub* file in the *build* directory.
+The script *build.sh* iterates over all subdirectories in the *content* folder and compresses the contents of each to a functional *epub* file in the *build* directory.

 For an explanation of how the build process works, see [here](https://gist.github.com/bitsgalore/da04413787931d20a8bf).

+## Analyse script

+The script *analyse.sh* validates all epubs in the *build* directory with [Epubcheck](https://github.com/idpf/epubcheck) (it uses both the stable 3.0 version and the alpha 4.0.0 one).
+You have to install these yourself on your system.
+Then update the file paths to *epubcheck3Jar* and *epubcheck4Jar* at the top of the script.

 ## Description of test files